PhishingSpider/bville-recycle/CONTRIBUTING.md

 ## Development Standards

-    Follow Test-Driven Development (TDD) principles.
+* Follow Test-Driven Development (TDD) principles.
-    Write clean and maintainable code.
+* Write clean and maintainable code.
-    Avoid using unsafe Rust features.
+* Avoid using unsafe Rust features.
-    Adhere to our security policies, including implementing encryption as specified in requirements.md.
+* Adhere to our security policies, including implementing encryption as specified in requirements.md.

+## License

+By contributing to this repository, you agree to have your contributions be licensed under the repository's [LICENSE](./LICENSE) as well.

 ## Need Help?